AndrewKralovec/dominions5_manager/README.md

     messageReducer(message);
 });
 ```
 **For Now** direct messages are used only for turn files.
-When the gets the turn file from a user it will add the turn file to the store until all players are ready for the turn to be processed.
+When the Bot gets the users turn file(2h file), it will add the turn file to the bin directory until all players are ready for the game to be processed.
 Messages in the channel will be ignored, unless they start with the `$` special characters.
-If a message in the channel starts with the `$` special characters, the bot will interpret this as a command and will try to process the command you are trying to specify. **For Now** the message commands are set in the `actionTypes.js` file.
+If a message in the channel starts with the `$` special characters, the Bot will interpret this as a command and will try to process the command you are trying to specify. **For Now** the message commands are set in the `actionTypes.js` file.
+You can edit/add any custom commands in this folder.
 ```
 ...
 module.exports.VERSION = '$version';